alameer3/alam/replit.md

 ## Overview

-This is a full-stack web application for an Arabic cinema streaming platform called "أكاديمية السينما" (Cinema Academy).
+This is a full-stack web application for an Arabic cinema streaming platform called "YEMEN 🇾🇪 FLIX" (Yemen Flix).
 The application provides a comprehensive movie and TV show catalog with features for browsing, filtering, and managing multimedia content across different categories (movies, series, TV shows, and miscellaneous content).

 ## User Preferences